 SCOR's internal model is similar to the standard formula in that both use a risk category approach, apply diversification between the risk categories, and calculate the SCR at a 99.5% VaR.
-However, in contrast to the simplified factor approach of the standard formula, the internal model applies full distribution modelling.
+However, in contrast to the simplified factor approach of the standard formula, the full distribution is modelled in the internal model (including stochastically modelling tax).

 SCOR's internal model structure reflects geographical market specificity by use of appropriate risk factor calibration.
 The standard formula uses generic diversification factors for all (re)insurers, whereas the SCOR internal model reflects the benefits of risk diversification specific to a global reinsurer as compared to a less diversified local insurance undertaking.

 Additional key differences are summarized below by risk category:

 - For Life underwriting, a wider range of risk factors than considered in the standard formula is modelled.
-Also, for Life underwriting, the standard formula only covers risks from business in force, whereas the SCOR internal model also includes risks from future business expected to be written over the next year according to the Business Plan. - For Market risk, SCOR uses its own ESG which reflects dependencies over the full range of outcomes (not just those at the 99.5th percentile) between the different components of market risk. - For Credit risk, SCOR models migration and default risk comprehensively for marketable securities and covers default of future profits from cedents. - For Operational risk, SCOR adopts a granular approach, which reflects actual historical operational loss data from key operating areas.
+Also, for Life underwriting, the standard formula only covers risks from business in force, whereas the SCOR internal model also includes risks from future business expected to be written over the next year according to the business plan. - For Market risk, SCOR uses its own ESG which reflects dependencies over the full range of outcomes (not just those at the 99.5th percentile) between the different components of market risk. - For Credit risk, SCOR models migration and default risk comprehensively for marketable securities and covers default of future profits from cedents.
+Migration risk reflects a potential loss in the book value of assets due to changes in the credit quality of counterparties, despite no actual default. - For Operational risk, SCOR adopts a granular approach, which reflects actual historical operational loss data from key operating areas.

-E.5 Non compliance with the Minimum Capital Requirement and non compliance with the Solvency Capital Requirement
+E.5 Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement

-SLI, subject to Solvency II requirements, has been compliant with the MCR and the SCR throughout the period covered by this report.
+SLI has complied with the Solvency II MCR and the SCR requirements at all times during the reporting period covered by this report.